deajan/osync/README.md

 Osync can work with in two flavors: Quick sync mode and configuration file mode.
 While quick sync mode is convenient to do fast sync sceanrios, a configuration file gives much more functionnality.
-Please use double quotes if directoires contain spaces.
-Do not use escaped spaces.
+Please use double as directoires delimiters.
+Do not use escaped characters in directory names.

 QuickSync example: